 Please check our current status report for details TRAIL UPDATE current as of 8-24-19 and on Facebook for trail alerts on current improvements, including improvements that may be underway.
 The Climax and Long Point Tunnels are open!
 Using a light in both the Climax and Long Point tunnels and walking your bike through the tunnels is recommended.

-42 miles parallel the scenic Redbank Creek through mostly natural areas.
-The trail travels from the confluence with the Allegheny River (MP 0) through New Bethlehem in Clarion County at the mid-point, touching on Armstrong County, through Hawthorn (near the Redbank Valley Municipal Park), Summerville and continuing currently to just beyond the Rose Siding Bridge, near Maple Street, (and MP 42) in Brookville, Jefferson County.
-There is also a 9-mile spur from Lawsonham to Sligo also in Clarion County.
+42 miles parallel the scenic Red Bank Creek through mostly natural areas over many bridges and stone arches with limited road crossings.
+The trail travels from the confluence with the Allegheny River (MP 0) through New Bethlehem in Clarion County at the mid-point, touching on Armstrong County, through Hawthorn (near the Redbank Valley Municipal Park where camping is available), Summerville and continuing currently to just beyond the Rose Siding Bridge, near Maple Street, (and MP 41) in Brookville, Jefferson County.
+The Depot Street Spur just before the Rose Siding Bridge leads into downtown Brookville, PA, the Jefferson County seat.

 Sligo Spur joins the main trail near Lawsonham at mile 6 and goes 9 miles north to near Sligo, in Clarion County and was completed in August 2019 except for some parking area improvements planned in the near future.